 Rx for Science Literacy: The What, Where, How and Why of Health Science Research

-The Rx for Science Literacy curriculum manual is designed for use by K–12 teachers in science and other subjects.
+The Rx for Science Literacy: The What, Where, How and Why of Health Science Research curriculum manual is designed for use by K–12 teachers in science and other subjects.

-Rx for Science Literacy is mandated by the North Carolina Department of Public Instruction as a primary curriculum resource for the statewide Biomedical Technology I high school course.
-It’s filled with background info, handouts, lesson plans and activities on many topics, including the process, benefits and ethical considerations of biomedical research; the care and use of animals in medical science; and life science careers.
+Rx for Science Literacy is the primary curriculum resource for the statewide Biomedical Technology course taught in North Carolina public high schools.
+It is filled with background information, handouts, lesson plans and activities on many topics, including the process, benefits and ethical considerations of biomedical research, the care and use of animals in medical science, and life science careers.
 Click here for the table of contents.

 Not Only for Science Teachers

-Rx for Science Literacy includes a curriculum crosswalk for science, English, social studies and technology teachers that shows many of its possible connections to the North Carolina standards across many curricula areas.
+Rx for Science Literacy includes a curriculum crosswalk for science, English, social studies and technology teachers.
+It shows many of its possible connections to the North Carolina standards across many curricula areas, including the North Carolina Essential Standards for Science.
 The crosswalk includes connections to the Next Generation Science Standards.

-The manual also includes a reading guide that provides activities for using the reference materials in the manual as a way of integrating Common Core reading standards into the science classroom.
+The manual also includes a reading guide that provides activities for using the reference materials in the manual as a way of integrating the Reading Standard for Informational Text from the Common Core State Standards for English Language Arts & Literacy in History/Social Studies, Science, and Technical Subjects into the science classroom.

 - Receive a free copy by attending an NCABR in-person workshop that features this curriculum manual.
 Click here for the workshop schedule.